 By 1985 the financial outlook was improving and the business sharing the building with the Co-op relocated.
 With the help of member and bank loans, the Co-op quickly expanded into that space and added a greatly needed deli.
 Despite continuing organizational and staff problems in the late 1980s, the Co-op's sales continued to grow and in 1990 they were able to purchase the building and do a major store reset in 1995.

 In 1998, the current history of expansion and re-location was completed with the purchase and extensive remodeling of the Eagles Club at 1221 Williamson Street.
-The current store opened in October of 1999 and features 9,500 square feet of retail space and a total square footage of 20,000 feet.
+The store that is now called "Willy East" opened in October of 1999 and features 9,500 square feet of retail space and a total square footage of 20,000 feet.
 The membership strongly supported this expansion and relocation on the condition that the new store remained in the immediate neighborhood and that it retained its personal, friendly atmosphere.

-Since the move to the current location, membership has more than tripled to include over 24,000 members.
-The number of employees has grown to around 275 (more than half are full-time) and annual sales are over $26 million dollars.
+The Co-op now has over 34,000 Owners.
+The number of employees has grown to around 420 (more than half are full-time) and annual sales are over $51 million dollars.
 During this time there has been an emphasis on not only addressing the needs of the membership, but also increasing staff satisfaction including meeting the Cooperative Grocer Information Network (CGIN) Living Wage for all employees.

 The democratically-elected Board of Directors continues to steer the future of the Willy Street Co-op.
 As the Co-op continues to strengthen ties with vendors and neighborhood, community, and cooperative organizations, it remains an economically viable business.
 Thanks to many years of support from the membership, the Co-op is a vibrant community institution and a model of cooperative success.